Tick-borne encephalitis

 TBE vaccine offers effective protection.
 According to the World Health Organization, TBE vaccine should only be offered to at-risk travelers, such as people travelling from non-endemic areas to endemic areas if their visits will include extensive outdoor activities.
 Outside countries or areas at risk, TBE vaccines may not be licensed and will have to be obtained by special request.

-In Hong Kong, the TBE vaccine is not registered in the local market.
-Registered medical practitioners can apply the license for importation of TBE vaccine for a particular patient in Hong Kong and the application will be considered by the Drug Registration and Import/Export Control Division of the Drug Office of the Department of Health on a case by case basis.
+In Hong Kong, the TBE vaccine is not registered in the local market, and it is not provided by the Travel Health Centre of the Department of Health.
+Individuals who wish to receive this vaccine might consult a private medical practitioner who may be able to apply a license to import the vaccine for use on a named-patient basis.
+The application will be considered by the Drug Evaluation and Import/Export Control Division of the Drug Office of the Department of Health on a case by case basis.
 Interested registered medical practitioners may refer to the following link for the application procedure and documents required:

 http://www.drugoffice.gov.hk/eps/do/en/pharmaceutical_trade/guidelines_forms/faq.html